coralinegrl/Taller3-IDWM/README.md

 ## Setup

-1. Open a terminal, and type 'cd front'
+1. Open a terminal, and type `cd front`
 2. Install the dependencies using `npm install`.
 ```
 npm install